gonzalolater/SLATs/contract/contracts/src/Polygon/README.md

-# First Smart Contract pass for matic.
+# Smart Contracts in Matic.
 * Testing on Remix.
 ----------------------------------------------------------------------------------------------
 # Scaling Ethereum